Sturm-Liouville operators with measure-valued coefficients: Linear relations in Hilbert spaces

-\begin{theorem} The relation $T$ has a self-adjoint extension if and only if the dimensions of the deficiency subspaces are equal.
+\begin{theorem} The closed symmetric linear relation $T$ has a self-adjoint extension if and only if the dimensions of the deficiency subspaces are equal.
 In this case all self-adjoint extensions $S$ of $T$ are of the form

-where $V$ is an isometry from $M_+(T)$ onto $M_-(T)$.
+where $V$ is an isometry from $N_+(T)$ onto $N_-(T)$.
 Conversely, for each such isometry $V$ the linear relation $S$ given by~\eqref{AppLReqnSAext} is self-adjoint. \end{theorem}

-In particular, we are interested in the case when the deficiency subspaces are finite-dimensional, i.e.
+In particular, we are interested in the case when the deficiency subspaces are finite-dimensional, i.e.,

 The numbers $n_\pm(T)$ are called deficiency indices of $T$.